World Series Sprintcars

-World Series Sprintcars is a dirt track racing series held in Australia for Sprintcars.
-It is the richest and best known Speedway series in Australia.
+World Series Sprintcars was a dirt track racing series held in Australia for Sprintcars.
+It was the richest and best known Speedway series in Australia.
+The series was last run in 2019/20 summer season.
+The COVID-19 pandemic was the originally cited reason for the series cancellation.
+Multiple attempts to restart the series have failed.
+The series has been replaced by multiple Sprintcar State Series.

 History

 The series was conceived by Adelaide based sedan driver and promoter John Hughes in 1986 as an Australian version of the famous World of Outlaws (WoO) series run in the United States since 1978.
 The WSS is separate from the single meeting Australian Sprintcar Championship and is currently run over 12 rounds during the Australian Speedway season.
 The championship is open to drivers of any nationality, and is usually held from December until February.
 As it is held during the North American off-season, many visiting stars from North America will make visits, some even racing the majority of races before the North American season begins.